-FASB accounting standard for "Reporting Comprehensive Income," establishes standards for the reporting and display of comprehensive loss and its components in the financial statements.
-As of August 31, 2016, the Company recognized Currency translation adjustments as a component of Comprehensive loss.
+FASB accounting standard for "Reporting Comprehensive Income", establishes standards for the reporting and display of comprehensive loss and its components in the financial statements.
+As of November 30, 2016 the Company has recognized Currency translation adjustments as a component of Comprehensive loss.